emojjon/brain-projection-age/README.md

 ```
 #### `kwargs-definition`
 This is a dictionary of keyword arguments for the `train_and_evaluate`.
 This could be left empty or the key `:identifier` could be assigned a string with extra
-information to insert in filenames associated with this run.
-Note that said string should not violate any filename conventions by containing slashes, null-characters,
+information to insert in filenames associated with the run, though it is not necessary for the uniqueness of filenames alone.
+Note that said string should not violate
+any filename conventions by containing slashes, null-characters,
 wildcard characters et.c.